andrek10/vscode-ipython-console/README.md

 ## Notes

 AutoHotKey is required because passing a newline character to the IPython console results in IPython expecting more code.
 This is not the desired behavior as we would rather execute the code.
 The current, hacky, solution is to input an "Enter" keystroke by utilizing AutoHotKey.
+Any suggestions for improving this are highly welcome!

 ## Known Issues